Sunday, 31 May 2015

 A sick mind is never bad, or even sad, but it could indeed be plaid.
 It is creativity had.
 It is black, yes it is, funny to its life enhancing knees, serious enough to make you say gee, turning convention on its ears, just for the colour and the cheers, making life more interesting by half, even providing a laugh.

-Then we can laugh and laugh and laugh, as progressive thoughts flood the world, making life better for all concerned, interesting things, things of beauty, and things to learn, and the world is free of all that negative churn, and we all move forward, kicking off the faux shackles of conservative concern.
+Then we can laugh and laugh and laugh, as progressive thoughts flood the world, making life better for all concerned, new things, interesting things, things of beauty, and things to learn, and the world is free of all that negative churn, and we all move forward, kicking off the faux shackles of conservative concern.

 A sick mind makes us laugh, makes us suck in breath and makes us think, gives us beautiful things, writes us stories that makes us glow, paints us pictures that light up the world, and poetry that makes our hearts explode.